Teacher's Pet (1930 film): Notability

 Teacher's Pet marks the first Our Gang appearance of June Marlowe as the "lovely schoolteacher" Miss Crabtree, and of Matthew Beard, here identified as "Hercules", and later called "Stymie".

 The short was also the first in the series to use the now-popular Our Gang theme song, "Good Old Days", composed by Leroy Shield and featuring a notable saxophone solo.
 Teacher's Pet was also the first of three Our Gang films in what is now considered the "Jackie/Miss Crabtree trilogy", which were the first sound Our Gang films to successfully balance comedy with drama and emotion.
-All three of the films (the other two are School's Out and Love Business) are opened not with text title cards, but with live-action title cards recited to the audience by twin girls, Betty Jean and Beverly Crane:
+All three of the films (the other two are School's Out and Love Business) are opened not with text title cards, but with live-action title cards recited to the audience by twin girls, Betty Mae and Beverly Crane:

 (in unison) "Dear Ladies and Gentlemen; Hal Roach presents, for your entertainment and approval, His Rascals, in their latest Our Gang comedy entitled Teacher's Pet.

 (first twin) Direction by Robert McGowan....

 (second twin) ...photography by Art Lloyd...

 (first twin) ...edited by Richard Currier...

 (second twin) ...recording by Elmer Raguse...

 (in unison)...and dialogue by H.M.
 Walker.
 We thank you!